tundish/blathnaid/NOTES.rst

 for them to mend.

 The encampment was at the side of the road, and several people were tending fires or smoking pipes or feeding donkeys.
-Jack greeted them all, and some replied and some did not.
+Jack greeted them every one, and some replied and some did not.
 They did not seem to be tinkers at all.
 There were many children, and some old folk.
 And they were not very organised, and they all looked tired, and cold, and hungry.

 Of course, Jack had no food, and none was offered to him.
 So he built a little fire away from the main group, and